 Don Cheadle as James Rhodes / War Machine

-Missing from this list is heavy hitters like Tom Holland’s Peter Parker/Spider-Man and Chris Pratt’s Peter Quill/Star-Lord, both of whom didn’t feel so good by the end of Infinity War.
+Missing from this list are heavy hitters like Tom Holland’s Peter Parker/Spider-Man and Chris Pratt’s Peter Quill/Star-Lord, both of whom didn’t feel so good by the end of Infinity War.
 It might give you some hope to see that Hope and Janet van Dyne made the cast list despite their characters crumbling to dust during Ant-Man and the Wasp’s post-credit scene and that Bautista’s Drax is firmly in place despite also blowing away in the wind.
 Clearly, Doctor Strange (Benedict Cumberbatch) or Thanos or someone will do something to save the day or mess everything up — either way, it seems likely our heroes might come out on top in the end.
 Right?

 What’s the one thing we haven’t seen much of in the MCU?
 Consequence and high stakes.
 That is, we didn’t see much until Infinity War.
 Until then, you always knew the main heroes were making it out alive.
 Yes, characters like Quicksilver and Yondu got tagged and old age finally got Agent Carter, but the superheroes were always fine.

 We can assume that just because Marvel has already confirmed Black Panther and Spider-Man: Homecoming sequels that T’Challa’s Black Panther and Peter Parker’s Spider-Man will make it out the other end somewhat okay.
-And, honestly, given that 2018’s Black Panther was such a hit and Spider-Man is, well, Spider-Man, there’s no way Marvel is going to give those cash cows up any time soon.
+And, honestly, given that 2018’s Black Panther was such a hit and Spider-Man is, well, Spider-Man, there’s no way Marvel is going to give those cash cows up anytime soon.

 But as far as permanent deaths go, we can probably assume that some of the deaths from Infinity War and maybe from Avengers 4 are going to be sticking.
 It seems likely that all the characters killed pre-snap — Loki, Heimdall, Gamora, and Vision — are going to stay dead post-whatever solution Avengers 4 has in mind.
 But will any of the other big names bite the dust?

 It’s well known that Chris Evans has been meaning to get out of the superhero business for a while.
-And seeing as how Downey Jr. has been at this billionaire playboy game for 10 years now, he might be looking to move on.
+And seeing as how Downey has been at this billionaire playboy game for 10 years now, he might be looking to move on.
 Avengers 4 could be the perfect excuse for them to leave; let the heroes win in the end, but with consequences (aka, the team’s original leaders either giving up their mantles or just plain dying).

 In the comics, Rhodey has filled the Iron Man mantle during Marvel’s “Demon in a Bottle” stories.
 Currently, Riri Williams is using a Stark suit.
 Both the Winter Soldier and Sam Wilson have carried Captain America’s shield after Steve Rogers.
 And Mjolnir is currently held by Jane Foster, not Thor.
 So, if Marvel wants a different generation of actors to fill the roles of the heavy hitters, there’s an established foundation for that.